top of page

 Composers present homosexual types; during either all their lives, or portion of them.
 The supreme secret of the noble-natured and moral Beethoven seems to have been an idealized homosexualism.
 In Beethoven's sad latest days, can be traced a real passion for that unworthy nephew Carl; who, it is said, once sought to extort money from Beethoven, on threats to disclose an homosexual relationship!
 Beethoven's beautiful sonata, Opus 111, in often called among German and Austrian Uranians, "The Uranian Sonata", from some legendary "in-reading" of the work.
 The death of the brilliant and unhappy Russian composer Tschaikowsky has been affirmed (if denied with equal conviction) as a suicide, not a sudden illness, in consequence of terror of a scandal that hung over him—a relative being spoken of as the persecutor.
 Some homosexual hearers of Tschaikowsky's last (and most elegiac) symphony, known as the "Pathetic" claim to find in it such revelations of a sentimental-sexual kind that they have nicknamed the work the "Pathic" Symphony.
 Brahms and the colossal Bruckner have been characterized as "the ultimate voices in a homosexual message by symphonic music"; even if one sub-consciously uttered.
 (Prime-Stevenson, ca. 1909, 396-7).

 I have written at length elsewhere [1] [2] about Prime-Stevenson’s seeming conflation of details from Beethoven’s and Tchaikovsky’s biographies and the likely surprise many readers familiar with 19th-century European music history might have at seeing Beethoven, Brahms, and Bruckner listed alongside Tchaikovsky in a queer music history.
 Suffice to say here that all four composers were known to be longtime bachelors and/or figures whose relationships with women could best be described as “complex” (although only Tchaikovsky is currently understood to have been gay).
 All four also specialized in the kind of large-scale symphonic music that Prime-Stevenson preferred.
 And, in the parlance of late 19th-century music criticism and composer biography, all embodied a type of conventionally masculine presentation that Prime-Stevenson appeared to have personally valued in his own athletic activities and found attractive in others.
-In stark contrast to later homophobic analyses of Tchaikovsky’s music that described his work with the loaded terms “morbid” and “emotional,” Prime-Stevenson’s accounts of the composer’s visit to New York and 1893 obituary emphasize his masculinity and vigor:
+In stark contrast to later homophobic analyses of Tchaikovsky’s music that described his work with the loaded terms “morbid” and “emotional,” Prime-Stevenson’s accounts of the composer’s visit to New York and 1893 obituary emphasize his masculinity and vigor.

 Johannes Brahms seems to have been a similarly “masculine” touchstone for Prime-Stevenson’s musical and queer identity.
 In “Four Musical Sons of Vienna,” an essay on Schubert, Brahms, Johann Strauss, Jr., and Bruckner included in Long-Haired Iopas,